 Visual title elements are often expressed in their full depth, in contrast to the low liberalization where the visual elements are stripped flat.

-All the cultures and times when large sculptures were built used this process in monuments and architecture.
+Most large sculptures were built using this process in monuments and architecture.

 Check out this example of a high relief sculpture by Kyle Vannoy: